 Demonstrator: Alyssa Brown

+4.0 Setup shot of carrier and equipment and solutions ADDED SHOT

-Place the RI carrier into the slot in the box [1-TXT] Place two drops of prewarmed vitrification solution 1 or VS1 side by side on the lid of a 60-millimeter dish near the top [2].
+Place the RI carrier into the slot in the cryobox containing liquid nitrogen [1-TXT] Place two 20 microliter drops of prewarmed vitrification solution 1 or VS1 side by side on the lid of a 60-millimeter dish near the top [2].
 Now, place two follicles in the first drop, rinse, [3] and quickly move them to the second drop of VS1 for a 5-minute incubation [4].
-Then, quickly move follicles sequentially through the three VS2 drops within 60 seconds [5].
+Now place three drops of VS2 on the lid.
+After incubation , transfer follicles to VS 2 and quickly move follicles sequentially through the three VS2 drops within 60 seconds [5].

-Talent placing RI carrier into slot on box TXT: Fill the insulated cryo box with liquid nitrogen
+Talent placing RI carrier into slot in cryobox TXT: Fill the insulated cryo box with liquid nitrogen

 Talent placing two VS1 drops on a Petri dish.